smartcontractkit/documentation/docs/Using Randomness/vrf-best-practices.md

 }
 ```

-## Getting multiple random numbers
+## Getting multiple random values

-If you want to get multiple random numbers from a single VRF request, you can
-request this directly with the `numWords` argument described [here](/docs/get-a-random-number/#parameters)
+If you want to get multiple random values from a single VRF request, you can request this directly with the `numWords` argument.
+See the [Get a Random Number](/docs/get-a-random-number/) guide for an example where one request returns multiple random values.

 ## Having multiple VRF requests in flight